arrahman17/Learning-Analytics-Project-/README.md

 - python -m pip install --upgrade pip
 - python -m pip install jupyter

-After Installing it , Open Terminal and type "Jupyter Notebook " if its works Congratulations you have installed sucessfully
+After Installing it, Open Terminal and type "Jupyter Notebook " if its works Congratulations you have installed sucessfully

 Here are the links